Empowering Nonprofit Leaders to Champion Equity and Drive Impact.

 You only work with 1-2 clients at a time.
 How can my organization be considered?

-We are a part-time boutique firm led by a full-time Mom, Wife, Auntie, Friend and Associate Clinical Professor at The University of Maryland.
+We are a part-time boutique firm led by a full-time working Mom, Auntie, and minister.
 In other words, we have to be selective yet intentional about the time dedicated to consulting.
 Once we have our 15-minute consultation, Ebonie will circle back and let you know if your project needs fits her current availability.
 If it doesn’t, we have a shortlist of other trusted Black consultants we will refer you to.

-I am a proud Mother, Wife, Auntie and Daughter.
-I’m also a proud NC A&T Aggie, NYU alum, Wesley Seminarian, Delta woman, and AME Church clergy.
+I’m also a proud Mother, Auntie, and Daughter.
+An NC A&T Aggie, NYU alum, Wesley Seminarian, Delta woman, and AME Church clergy—rooted in faith, family, and justice.